tillitis/tillitis-key1/doc/system_description/system_description.md

 - UDA - Unique Device Authentication Secret.
 Provisioned and stored during device manufacturing.
 Never to be replaced during the life time of a given device.
 Used to authenticate a specific device.
 Must never leave the device.
-Mullvad MUST have a copy of the UDA.
+Tillitis MUST have a copy of the UDA.

 Additionally the following asset could be provided from the host: